alvarofpp/mre/docs/how-to-use.md

 ```

 ## <a name="anchor">Anchor</a>
-This class respresents an achnored RegEx (the RegEx must start and end as defined).
+This class respresents an anchored RegEx (the RegEx must start and end as defined).
 The constructor has two parameters:

 | Parameter | Type | default value |
 | --------- | ---- | ------------ |